 Any live bird recovered to hand should be rendered unconscious with a single, heavy, committed blow to the back of the skull using a heavy, blunt object like a small club (e.g. a fishing 'priest') and then immediately killed using an acceptable secondary method.

-Acceptable secondary methods include cervical

-dislocation (separating the skull from the neck or top of the spine) or decapitation (cutting the head off).
+Acceptable secondary methods include cervical dislocation (breaking the neck) or decapitation (cutting the head off).
 Suffocation or drowning are not considered acceptable methods for killing a bird.